wonkwonlee/neurons-and-neuronal-networks/README.md

 # Models of Neurons and Neuronal Networks

 ## UoM CS Final Year Project
-This project is my final year project for Department of Computer Science at the University of Manchester.
+This project is my final year project for the Department of Computer Science at the University of Manchester.

 A Python GUI neuronal network simulator was implemented, and simulations were conducted to analyze different dynamical behaviors appearing in single neurons or neuronal networks and examine the synchronicity of the system.